 There are hundreds of companies that pay out a dividend, but there are few that you would buy and hold for a long time to come.

-Well-established companies that pay dividends will typically increase their dividend payouts from year to year.
+Well-established companies that pay dividends will typically increase their payouts from year to year.
 The mature blue-chip companies that fall under this category would be: Coca-Cola, Johnson & Johnson, Colgate-Palmolive, Hormel Foods, and Procter & Gamble.

 These are all companies that are part of the Dividend Kings (see more below), but they stand out from the rest because these companies hold well-established brands that have a loyal fan following, and you can hold them forever.